Thuzi/opdemand/README.md

 opdemand
 ========

-This is a library of templates used to create cloud components in the OpDemand cloud management system.
+The [opdemand][1] project is a library of templates used to create cloud components in the OpDemand cloud management system.

 See [github][1] for the latest source.

-For more about OpDemand, visit [OpDemand][2].
+To learn how to tame your AWS and Heroku infrastructure with the OpDemand cloud management system, visit [OpDemand][2].

 Using Templates
 ---------------